BCHostTrust/bchosttrust/README.md

 ## Installation

-To use BCHostTrust, at least Python 3.11 is required.
+To use BCHostTrust, Python 3.11 is required.

 ### Via pipx (recommended for end users)